angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 ### DDFT (DoomsDay Fetchland Tendrils)

-_Lists that utilise traditional elements such as Burning Wish, some sort of draw 3/4 engine and focus on a Storm style approach to winning (however do not always require storm to win)._
+Lists that utilise traditional elements such as Burning Wish, some sort of draw 3/4 engine and focus on a Storm style approach to winning (however do not always require _Storm_ to win).

 [As mentioned last time](/articles/2020/03/12/pretty-mean-deck), DDFT is the traditional name of historical iterations of the deck.
 We won't do a full